 Golf and chiropractic medicine are a perfect combination.
 Chiropractors, along with a good golf instructor, can help you evaluate,treat, condition and train golfers.As a chiropractor I look at the body in balance from head to toe, which is the essence of the golf swing.Anything interfering with the stance or the grip restrictions in the swing will have a profound affect on your golf swing.
 There are three fundamental causes of golf injuries that I deal with almost on a daily basis: Poor posture, lack of flexibilty and lack of balanced functioning muscles.
 Poor swing mechanics is the fourth area, but I leave that to a professional like Tom Ward.

 Let's look at the body for a minute.
 The body is supposed to have natural curves called the cervical lordosis,thoracic kyphosis and lumbar lordosis.
 Many golfers have lost those natural curves, and the spine has to function differently than it was designed to do.That leads to uneven wear and tear in our joints causing painful misalignments of our spine and early degenerative changes, which then leads to arthritis of the spine-the dreaded Degenerative Joint disease.
 I will tell you that over 50 percent of all golfers will experience some sort of pain due to poor posture and the problems that arise from loss of proper curves in the spine.

 Points to consider:

-Are your feet balanced and comfortable at address?
+- Are your feet balanced and comfortable at address?

-Do your feet have to flare out in order to turn on the backswing?
+- Do your feet have to flare out in order to turn on the backswing?

-Do you find yourself walking slightly crooked the day after a round of golf?
+- Do you find yourself walking slightly crooked the day after a round of golf?
 Maybe you couldn't even get out of bed for a few days.

 You probably have a disc issue which needs to be addressed.